 You can find it near her old home in Kensington Gardens.
 The Diana memorial fountain is in Hyde Park, the two parks are side by side.

-The fountain is another lovely spot, children and adults like to paddle on hot days.
+The fountain is another lovely spot, where children and adults like to paddle on hot days.
 The fountain opened on the 1st of July 2021, post-COVID.
 These attractions normally open at 10 am.
 Find the best up-to-date information at the link above.

 The Regent’s Park